ruggeri/tech-notes/randos/usb.md

 durability of Mini-B is superior, but Micro-B is a more convenient (small) size.
 Tons of rechargeable things use Micro-B.

-There are SuperSpeed versions of Micro-A and Micro-B. They have an extended shape to support the extra pins.
+There is a SuperSpeed versions of Micro-B. This have an extended shape to support the extra pins.
 I have seen these only _exceedingly rarely_.
 I think it might have been on a smartphone?

 **USB-C**